 When it comes to potatoes for meals one of my, golden rules you could say is.
 One potato for each person and an extra 1 for good measure.
 So since this recipe will serve 6 I cubed up 7 medium size potatoes.

-Cubing the potatoes in a bite-sized cubes will help with the cooking time.
+Cutting the potatoes in bite-sized cubes will help with the cooking time.

 I'm a total onion type of girl as well so of course, we must add onions into this dish.
 Dicing the onions will work as well as thin-sliced onions.

 My slow cooker only has 4 settings to it.
 High for 4 hours or 6 hours and low for 8 hours or 10 hours.
-I ended up cooking our dinner for 4 hours on high.
+I ended up cooking this kielbasa and potatoes casserole for 4 hours on high.
 You could go with 6-8 hours depending on your slow cooker.

 Let's Get Cheesy

 Okay, I'm a cheesy type of girl as well.
 I mean what better way to kick up a dish than to add cheese to it.

 About 10-15 minutes before dinner add shredded cheese into the crockpot.
 Stir the cheese into the ingredients and then place the lid back on.
 The cheese kind of makes this an au gratin potato and sausage recipe.
 Which is totally good but you can leave the cheese out if you like.
 I say add that cheese and enjoy.